iam-rahul-sah/GitTutorials/README.md

 - `git diff` - Shows the difference between the modified version(there should be a modified verison of the file or it does not yield any result) of a file and the staged version of the file(if one exists or the committed version of the file)
 - `git diff --staged` - Shows the difference between the staging area and the local repository.

+## Skipping the staging area

+- `git commit -a -m "message"` - This command skips the stagging area and directly commits all the files from the modified section to the local repository.
+This command does not add the untracked files to the staging area.
+This command does not work for new files.
+This command is not recommended as it does not give a chance to review the changes before commiting.